CleveritDemo/copilot-software-architecture-demo/README.md

 `
 `SendInvitationToUser(), SendInvitationToUserWithAttachment(), SendInvitationToExternalUser(), RemoveInvitation()`

-Copilot generara varios archivos markdown que guardaremos dentro del directorio `docs/services`.
+The copilot will generate several markdown files that we will save within the directory. `docs/services`.

 **Ejemplo: EventManagementService.md**